In January 2015, Ali, a SOAS grad met Nadia.

 In February 2017, Ali and Nadia reached out to SOAS.
 The fundraising campaign for Sanctuary Scholarships had just begun and they were inspired by its message.

-“We weren’t under the illusion that we could help everyone, but we felt in particular, that those who have fled to this country as displaced people should be given support, however small that may be.”
+“We weren’t under the illusion that we could help everyone, but we felt very strongly that those who have fled to this country as displaced people should be given support, however small that may be.”

-Ali and Nadia decided to forgo wedding gifts and instead created a dedicated web page on which their guests could donate to Sanctuary Scholarships and leave congratulatory messages.
+Ali and Nadia created a dedicated web page on which their guests could donate to Sanctuary Scholarships and leave congratulatory messages.
 Their guests rushed to pledge to the campaign, with one writing “a wonderful idea and such a pleasure to support – so much better than buying you a tablecloth!”

 As the big day approached, Ali and Nadia came in to SOAS to see what had been achieved.
 “In total, we managed to raise over £4,300 directly to the SOAS Sanctuary Fund!
 Even some of our friends who were unable make it on the day still kindly donated, which was incredibly heart-warming.”